aerogear/graphback/docs/datasync/delta-table.md

 1. A `_version` field in the model type used for fetching base document in conflict resolution.
 2. A `_version` field in the corresponding Mutation Input Type.

-The model type then, becomes:
+The model type then becomes:
 ```graphql {9,10}
 """
 @model